rodrigoalcarazdelaosa/fisiquimicamente/content/es/apuntes-2bach-quimica/apuntes-2Bach-quimica.md

 active = true  # Activate this widget? true/false
 weight = 13  # Order that this section will appear.

-title = "2º Bach"
+title = "📚 Apuntes"
-subtitle = "Química"
+subtitle = "2º Bach Química"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "apuntes-2Bach-quimica"
+  page_type = "apuntes-segundo-bach-quimica"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.